Sandrocamargo/publications/cienciarural25/readme.md

-### 55 Years of Ciência Rural Journal: Unveiling the Authors of a Legacy
+### Fithy five years of Ciência Rural journal: unveiling the authors of a legacy

 This paper was published in Revista Ciência Rural, Volume X, Issue Y, available at [link](https://www.scielo.br/j/cr/).